savob/savobajic.ca/content/projects/academic/rescue.md

 The other method we considered was the "nearest neighbour".
 As the name implies, this algorithm simply builds a route by selecting the nearest unvisited point to the start, and then repeating from that point until all destinations are visited.
 This is a bit harder to implement and is not guaranteed to find the optimal route, however it is significantly cheaper to compute as more stops are added since the number of computations grows at about `x^2` with the number of stops. **With five stops, 15 distance calculations are needed - with 10, only 55.**

 We decided to try and go with the brute force method first and switch to the nearest neighbour if it was far too slow.
 Our initial code to brute force took about a half minute to provide a route, a respectable time since there is a decent chance it would make up for it with the savings in movement we would get.
-To reduce this computation time further we made the choice to an "Adjacency Matrix" this was an 11x11 matrix with the distance between any two destinations stored in it (11 destinations are the 10 boxes and then the start/finish point).
-By pre calculating this, we could replace the calculation for distance between two points in the loop (`sqrt((x1-x2)^2 + (y1-y2)^2)`) with a much faster lookup in the matrix.
+To reduce this computation time further we made the choice to an "Adjacency Matrix" this was an 11&nbsp;by&nbsp;11 matrix with the distance between any two destinations stored in it (11 destinations are the 10 boxes and then the start/finish point).
+By calculating this in advance, we could replace the calculation for distance between two points in the loop (\(\sqrt{(x_1-x_2)^2 + (y_1-y_2)^2}\)) with a much faster lookup in the matrix.
 This dropped the time down to get the optimum path to only about 5 seconds!
 This was acceptable for us and we left it at that.

 ### Distance Consideration